 The deadline to submit your application to Participate in the PFDE is April 15, 2017.
-Enroll as a Candidate today to receive information in February of 2017 about the PFDE.
+Enroll as a Candidate today to receive information about the June 29, 2017 PFDE.

 Becoming a Certified Floral Designer (CFD®) or Accredited Member of AIFD®

 The deadline to enroll as a Candidate and submit your Application to Participate in the June 29, 2017 PFDE is April 15, 2017.
 However, we suggest enrolling as a PFDE Candidate as soon as possible in order to receive your study materials prior to the online test portion of the PFDE (online test deadline: May 1).
 Please read the steps to membership below before completing your Candidate Enrollment Form.

 STEP 1: Enroll as a PFDE Candidate ($150)

 To apply online, please click here to fill out the Candidate Enrollment Form.
 Candidates will receive a copy of The AIFD Guide to Floral Design: Terms, Techniques, and Traditions (1st edition).
 This text should be studied to review for Part 1 of the PFDE: The online test.